Dealing with Decay

 I think I have a cavity, what happens next?

-If you suspect you may have a cavity or are experiencing tooth pain, make an appointment to see your dentist as soon as possible.
+If you suspect you may have a cavity or are experiencing pain, make an appointment to see your dentist as soon as possible.
 As tooth decay travels through the tooth, a severe infection can occur under the gums.
 This can be very painful and can also have negative effects on your overall health.

 How can I prevent cavities?